 If you asked me what was the most that I liked about Mexico, the answer would be very precise and concise: its culture.
 I do not believe that there is a more proud Hispanic American country.
 Mexico is a country where the people are very deeply connected to their roots.
 In each dish, in each tortilla and in each bite, you can feel the tradition of their ancestors, the nostalgia of the food prepared by the grandmothers and the combination of native ingredients grown by their own people.

-Without a doubt, Mexico City has a unique charm and a combination of flavors and colors like few countries in the universe.
-Its culture explodes in every corner of the nation, its people smile as big as a taco, its streets are full of life and its history continues to be told through its cuisine.
+Without a doubt, Mexico has a unique charm and a combination of flavors and colors like few countries in the universe.
+Its culture explodes in every corner of the nation, its people smile as big as a taco, its streets are full of life and its history continues to perpetuate through its kitchen.

 Submit your review